flotiq/flotiq-docs/docs/API/content-types.md

 To list ids of the deleted Content Objects, you use `/removed` endpoint.
 It lists all of the deleted Content Objects of the Content Type.
 You can filter Content Objects using `deletedAfter` query parameter containing the date after which the Content Objects were deleted.

-Example query without the parameter:
+Example query without the `deletedAfter` parameter:

 `curl -X GET "https://api.flotiq.com/api/v1/content/blogposts/removed" -H "accept: application/json" -H "X-AUTH-TOKEN: YOUR_API_TOKEN"`